RedHatWorkshops/openshiftv3-ops-workshop/cns.md

 2) At least 3 nodes (minimum) with at least 100GB raw/unformated disc attached to them
 3) If you have a POC env with one master and two nodes; you're going to __*need*__ to use the master as a node
 4) Fully functioning DNS (forward AND reverse)
+5) Access to the entitlement that provides `rh-gluster-3-for-rhel-7-server-rpms`

 Thigs to keep in mind (*DO NOT SKIP OVER THIS; PLEASE READ*)